-2002–2003 archaeological excavations were carried out on a burial ground known in the local tradition as Lepna Pestilence Hole (“Lepna Katkuauk”).
-The site is situated near the lower reaches of the river Maadevahe on a higher hill by the Iron Age seacoast.
-Therefore, it most likely marked the location of a prehistoric harbour site.
+The 2002–2003 archaeological excavations were carried out at a burial ground known in the local tradition as the Lepna Pestilence Hole (Est. Lepna katkuauk).
+The site is situated near the lower reaches of the Maadevahe River upon an elevation next to the Iron Age coast.
+As such, it most likely marked the location of a prehistoric harbour site.